WHAT BUYERS LOOK FOR IN A HOUSE

 - Where there is time to build one, an easily accessed deck is an addition that will add value, both perceived and actual

-If you can address all or at least some of these, it will help you beat the competition, in your price range, in your area.
+If you can predict what buyers are looking for in a property and address all or at least some of these, it will certainly help you beat the competition, in your price range, in your area.

 We are independent real estate advisors - Get in touch now - a genuine free service.

 Updated February 12, 2022 by Trish Willis | Member of Property Institute of NZ (IPAC)